Altuğ Çetinkaya, MD, FEBOMENUBEFORE & AFTERPATIENT REVIEWS

 These are non-cancerous growths that do not spread to other parts of the body.
 Common types include:

-• Chalazion: Also known as a stye, these lumps result from the blockage of an oil gland in the eyelid.
-They can be painless or cause significant discomfort.
-Often mistaken for infections, chalazions are actually composed of hardened oils and inflammation rather than bacteria or viruses.
-They are not contagious but may appear in multiple areas if several glands are affected.
-They are more common in individuals with underlying eyelid conditions such as meibomitis and tend to occur when the immune system is weakened or stress levels are high.
-Treatment primarily includes warm compresses, omega-3 supplements, and ointments or oral medications like erythromycin/tetracycline to regulate oil oxidation.
+Chalazion: Also known as a stye, chalazia are swellings that occur due to the blockage of an oil gland in the eyelid.
+They can be painless or cause severe pain in some cases.
+Often mistaken for infections, these lumps consist of hardened oils and surrounding inflammation, without any microbial or viral infection.
+They are not contagious but may appear as multiple lumps if several glands are affected simultaneously or consecutively.
+Chalazia are more common in individuals with underlying eyelid conditions such as meibomitis or when the immune system is weakened/stressed.
+They can occur at any age.
+Treatment mainly involves warm compresses to soften the hardened oils and omega-3 supplements.
+Additionally, topical or oral antibiotics like erythromycin or tetracycline may be used to regulate oil oxidation.

-• Xanthelasma: Yellowish plaques formed due to fat accumulation under the skin, often linked to high cholesterol levels.
-However, around 50% of affected individuals have normal cholesterol levels.
-The underlying issue is the leakage of thick cholesterol molecules through defective blood vessels in the eyelid skin.
-Treatment options include surgical removal, laser/plasma treatments, or chemical peeling, but the affected blood vessel-containing muscle tissue must also be removed to prevent recurrence.
+Xanthelasma: Yellowish plaques formed due to fat accumulation under the skin, often associated with high cholesterol.
+However, about 50% of patients with xanthelasma do not have elevated cholesterol.
+The main issue is the leakage and accumulation of cholesterol molecules under the skin due to abnormal or permeable vessels in the eyelid.
+Treatments include surgical removal, laser/plasma-based ablation, or chemical peeling.
+It is important to remove both the skin and the underlying damaged tissue containing the vessels to prevent recurrence.

-• Epidermal Inclusion Cysts: These cysts are commonly found on the eyelid and result from the accumulation of keratin—the outermost layer of the skin—within an enlarged pore, forming a capsule.
-These cysts can be squeezed like pimples but quickly refill.
-They should be surgically removed intact to prevent recurrence.
+Epidermal Inclusion Cysts: These common eyelid cysts originate from keratin in the outermost layer of the skin, which becomes trapped in an enlarged pore, forming a cyst with a surrounding capsule.
+These cysts may discharge like pimples but refill quickly; they must be surgically removed intact with the entire capsule to prevent recurrence.

-• Hidrocystoma: Fluid-filled cysts that originate from sweat glands and appear in two forms: a single enlarging cyst or multiple small cysts.
-Treatment involves surgical excision without rupturing the cyst.
+Hidrocystoma: Fluid-filled cysts that arise from sweat glands, seen as either a single growing cyst or multiple small cysts.
+Surgical removal of the entire cyst without rupturing it is the preferred treatment.

-• Syringoma: Often misdiagnosed, these small, firm growths result from the overgrowth of sweat glands.
-Typically appearing as one or two lesions around ages 10-20, they increase in number and size over the years.
-The most effective treatment is removal using plasma devices.
+Syringoma: Often misdiagnosed, these small, firm, multiple lesions originate from overgrown sweat glands.
+They usually begin around ages 10–20 as one or two small lumps and gradually increase in number and size over the years.
+The most effective treatment is removal using a plasma device.

 Malignant Eyelid Tumors